Financial statement analysis: Recasting financial statements

 An earnings recast is the act of amending and re-releasing a previously released earnings statement, with specified intent.

 Investors need to understand the ability of the company to generate profit.
 This, together with its rate of profit growth, relative to the amount of capital deployed and various other financial ratios, forms an important part of their analysis of the value of the company.
 Analysts may modify ("recast") the financial statements by adjusting the underlying assumptions to aid in this computation.
 For example, operating leases (treated like a rental transaction) may be recast as capital leases (indicating ownership), adding assets and liabilities to the balance sheet.
 This affects the financial statement ratios.

 Recasting is also known as normalizing accounts.

 Certifications

 Financial analysts typically have finance and accounting education at the undergraduate or graduate level.
 Persons may earn the Chartered Financial Analyst (CFA) designation through a series of challenging examinations.
 Upon completion of the three-part exam, CFAs are considered experts in areas like fundamentals of investing, the valuation of assets, portfolio management, and wealth planning.

+Automation

+In November 2023, research conducted by Patronus AI, an artificial intelligence startup company, compared performance of GPT-4, GPT-4-Turbo, Claude 2, and LLaMA-2 on two versions of a 150-question test about information in financial statements (e.g., Form 10-K, Form 10-Q, Form 8-K, earnings reports, earnings call transcripts) submitted by public companies to the U.S. Securities and Exchange Commission.
+One version of the test required the generative AI models to use a retrieval system to find the specific SEC filing to answer the questions; the other gave the models the specific SEC filing to answer the question (i.e., in a long context window).
+On the retrieval system version, GPT-4-Turbo and LLaMA-2 both failed to produce correct answers to 81% of the questions, while on the long context window version, GPT-4-Turbo and Claude-2 failed to produce correct answers to 21% and 24% of the questions, respectively.